MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/map-data.md

 * Data mapping is not currently supported for lookup fields.
 These include the Owning User, Owning Business Unit, Owning Team, and Product fields in the Incident entity.

 * Several data fields in the Incident entity are pick lists, including Priority, Support Channel, SLA Status, and Satisfaction.
-Pick list is an attribute type in Common Data Service for Apps that allows the selection of multiple options.
+Pick list is an attribute type in Common Data Service that allows the selection of multiple options.
 Each option consists of a numeric value and a string label.

   For example, SLA Status indicates whether a case is compliant with the service level agreement (SLA).
 You can define multiple different values for compliant cases.
 Customer Service Insights only uses the value 4 to identify noncompliant cases.
 The pick list values defined for Satisfaction indicate the customer satisfaction score (CSAT).
 Customer Service Insights reads value from 1 to 5 to calculate the average CSAT.